 Why talking helps

 Saying cancer out loud for the first time makes everything seem more real.
 It’s not easy for anyone, and you might be worried you’ll upset people or not be taken seriously.
-But speaking to the people you’re most comfortable with – friends, family, whoever it is – can sometimes help you put things in perspective.
+But speaking to the people you’re most comfortable with – friends, family, teachers, your local pharmacist, whoever it is – can sometimes help you put things in perspective.
 And talking to a doctor or nurse - in person or by calling a helpline - is the best way to get expert advice and ask any questions that are on your mind.

 Talking to friends/family

 If you’re feeling worried, opening up can really help.
 It’s the kind of conversation people often spend ages worrying about and then wish they’d had much earlier.
 And whatever you’re worried about won’t go away if you ignore it.